abenjamin09/Bellabeat-Capstone-1/fifth_one_down.md

 ## Check for structural errors

-first issue I see is that columns SleepDay, Date, Time, and ActivityHour all have character format instead of datetime, I will change these values to the correct format.
+First issue I see is that columns SleepDay, Date, Time, and ActivityHour all have character format instead of datetime, I will change these values to the correct format.
 Beginning with weightLog_data.